The Doctor Who Tried To Save Houdini

 It’s always political suicide to publicly humiliate a medical professional in the press, especially if he happens to be the one who founded the American College of Surgeons .

-Now we start to see that the Associated Press is talking only to Dr. Dretzka while the New York Times is getting twice daily press releases signed from the other four doctors WITHOUT Dretzka being mentioned.
+Now we start to see that the Associated Press is talking only to Dr. Dretzka while the New York Times is getting twice daily press releases signed from the other four doctors WITHOUT Dretzka being mentioned or credited for his astute diagnosis.

 One can’t help but suspect a cabal has broken out between Dretzka and the Group of Four, who unanimously declare they always suspected appendicitis, especially after the AP publication of the conflict in diagnosis.
 What a PR nightmare!

-Why it took 12 hours for surgery to start is unexplainable for ANY acute abdominal case.
+Notice how this report states ” an immediate operation was ordered by physicians.”
+Why it took 12 hours for surgery to start is unexplainable and grossly negligent for ANY acute abdominal case.
 As chief of surgery, Kennedy would have no problem usurping or “bumping” as we say in the trade, a less emergent case for Houdini’s Code Sepsis.

 In fairness, once Harry experienced seizures at the theatre there was no hope that he could survive any procedure, as sepsis at this stage, in the absence of antibiotics, is 100% lethal, as noted in Dr. Dretzka’s 1927 publication.